Susan Leeman

-Susan E. Leeman (born May 9, 1930) is an American endocrinologist who is renowned for her research on peptides.
-Leeman is a Professor in the Department of Pharmacology and Experimental Therapeutics at Boston University.
-She has continued to work into her nineties and currently serves as the director of the Neuropeptide Laboratory in the Pharmacology Department at the Chobanian and Avedisian School of Medicine.
+Susan E. Leeman (May 9, 1930 – January 20, 2026) was an American endocrinologist who was renowned for her research on peptides.
+Leeman was a professor in the Department of Pharmacology and Experimental Therapeutics at Boston University.
+She continued to work into her nineties and later served as the director of the Neuropeptide Laboratory in the Pharmacology Department at the Chobanian and Avedisian School of Medicine.
 Her work with substance P and neurotensin, both of which are peptides crucial to the function of the nervous, endocrine, and immune systems, led to her becoming considered one of the pioneers of neuroendocrinology.
-Her current research focuses on substance P specifically and how it binds with its receptor.
-Leeman was elected as a member within the National Academy of Sciences in 1991 and received the Academy’s Fred Conrad Koch Award in 1994.
-Leeman is a member of the Endocrine Society, Society for Neuroscience, American Association for the Advancement of Science, and American Physiological Society.
+Her later research focused on substance P specifically and how it binds with its receptor.
+Leeman was elected as a member within the National Academy of Sciences in 1991 and received the academy's Fred Conrad Koch Award in 1994.
+Leeman was a member of the Endocrine Society, Society for Neuroscience, American Association for the Advancement of Science, and American Physiological Society.

 Early life and education

 Susan Epstein (later changed to Leeman by marriage) was born on May 9, 1930, in Chicago, Illinois.
 Her mother was born in the United States and her father had emigrated from Russia to New York City.
 Her father was an academic metallurgist and her mother attended college at George Washington University at a time when few other women did.
 Susan also had one older brother named Henry.
 When Susan was six weeks old she and her family moved to Columbus, Ohio, and then to Bethlehem, Pennsylvania when she was six years old.
-There she grew up a part of a middle class jewish family.
+There she grew up a part of a middle class Jewish family.
 She often faced discrimination in the form of antisemitism and sexism as she pursued a career in science.

 During her childhood Leeman attended Hebrew School and was a Girl Scout.
 She decided to attend Goucher College, which was an all-girls’ school at the time, from which she received a bachelor's degree in physiology in 1951.
 She then applied to and was accepted by Harvard Medical School, but her academic program was administered through Radcliffe College.
 Thus, Radcliffe College was where she received her master's degree and PhD from in 1954 and 1958 respectively.
 Leeman was the only woman in her class to make it through the graduate program and continue a career in science.
 During her time in graduate school she was introduced to the field of neuroendocrinology, within which she was able to explore her passion for how the mind connects to the body.
-While in graduate school in the 1960s she began working on corticotropin, and while trying to purify this hormone later in her career she made a chance finding of a peptide called substance P. This event subsequently led to her life’s work of researching substance P and another peptide she chemically isolated and defined, neurotensin.
+While in graduate school in the 1960s she began working on corticotropin, and while trying to purify this hormone later in her career she made a chance finding of a peptide called substance P. This event subsequently led to her life's work of researching substance P and another peptide she chemically isolated and defined, neurotensin.